 Every sinew was tensed, virtually to the point of snapping, as Rob tried to control his breathing and listened to the approaching footsteps.
 For the first time, he heard voices.

 “All taken care of in there.”
 Rob surmised the speaker was referring to the hotel.

 “No survivors, then?” demanded the first voice brusquely.

 A third voice replied, “We think not.
 We thought one jumped through the window but didn’t see anyone when we got to look.”

 “Idiots!” the first voice yelled.
 “Boss will deal with you later if that turns out to be correct and details reported.
 Orders were no witnesses!”
 After a momentary pause, he continued, “Get those two into the truck, and let’s get moving before the police arrive!
 Stephane!
 You’re in the back to watch over the packages!”

 They had all spoken in rough English but with varying accents, suggesting differing nationalities.

 When the hard cornering ceased a short while later, Rob guessed they had joined one of the nearby main roads.
-It was also telling that judging by the steady thrumming of the tyres, they were not travelling at breakneck speed anymore.
+It was also telling that, judging by the steady thrumming of the tyres, they were not travelling at breakneck speed anymore.
 He could only presume the kidnappers were hoping that no one had survived to describe the vehicles to the local police, or policija, and therefore did not want to draw attention to themselves by travelling too fast.

-Rob’s limbs started to ache from his cramped position, but he dared not stretch, let alone move to try to alleviate his discomfort.
+Rob’s limbs soon started to ache from his cramped position, but he dared not stretch, let alone move to try to alleviate his discomfort.
 This was a trifle compared to whatever would befall him were he to be found.